-This Plan also identifies other matters that should be taken into account in identifying, designating, establishing and maintaining NSPs within the municipality.
+This Plan also identifies other matters that should be considered in identifying, designating, establishing and maintaining NSPs within the municipality.

 This Plan contains a step-by-step methodology for the Council to follow in identifying, designating, establishing, maintaining and decommissioning NSPs.
 The Council must consider each of the factors set out in this Plan.